 Professor Steven Rowland

-After more than 31 years in organic geochemistry research, at 64 and being made voluntarily redundant in March 2019, Steve Rowland is currently Professor of Organic Geochemistry, Head of the Petroleum and Environmental Geochemistry Group and co Director of the Biogeochemistry Research Centre.
+After over 35 years in organic geochemistry research, at 64 and being made voluntarily redundant in March 2019, Steve Rowland is currently Professor of Organic Geochemistry (0.2 Full Time Equivalents; 1 day/week).
 He is also an Honorary Professor at the University of Exeter,and was Visiting Professor and Blaustein Fellow at Stanford University, USA and a Visiting Professor at the CSIRO in Australia.
 Steve is a co Editor in Chief of the Elsevier journal, Organic Geochemistry.
 He has published over 200 papers including in the leading journals Science and Nature, supervised more than 35 Ph.D students and won research grants worth millions of pounds.
 In 2008 Steve was awarded a prestigious European Research Council Advanced Research Grant of 2 million euros, one of only 100 awards in science & engineering in the EU, one of 19 in the UK.
-Steve taught chemistry and environmental chemistry at BSc level at the university for over 30 years but now mainly conducts research only.
-He was a member of the governing bodies of Lewannick Primary School and Launceston College for many years .
-His outside activities include walking a limping Labrador and fly-fishing .
+Steve taught chemistry and environmental chemistry at BSc level at the university for over 30 years but now mainly conducts editorial work, analytical consultancy (including for the University subsidiary UoPEL) and 'hobby' research on ambergris -in collaboration with colleagues at Cambridge, Copenhagen, Curtin (Australia), Liverpool, Bristol and Leicester universities.

 BSc (Hons) Bristol